 As with most superheroes (and villains!), there is a lack of brown-haired people.
 I didn’t want to wear a wig, since this will be in Atlanta during some of the hottest days of the year, so I thought I’d try my hand at temporary dye.

 This is my regular hair color, grey streaks and all.
 I did not wash my hair before applying hair color.
 I don’t know enough about coloring hair to know if that will be an issue.
 Also, my hair is very thick.
-With box dyes, I usually require the entire box, and sometimes two boxes to get full color coverage (which is why I tend to stay with colors close to my natural color)
+With box dyes, I usually require the entire box, and sometimes two boxes to get full color coverage (which is why I tend to stay with colors close to my natural color) My first test:

 Pros: good coverage of grey; easy to clean up afterwards and off of skin Cons: takes a lot to do just a small part; leaves hair with a bit of a “gel” feel, although this was included in the product description Final review: I’d totally recommend this for something like a Rogue streak, or doing tips for Arkham City Harley.
 I’m not sure it’s something I want to use on my entire head, although it might be good for touch ups